cloudnativetrainings/trainings/k8s_helm/01_apps-without-helm/README.md

 # Apps without Helm

-In this task we will take a look at working without Helm.
+In this task, we will take a look at working without Helm.

 ## Inspect the yaml files in the blue and red directorys.